+The 1071 Byzantine defeat at Manzikert opened the Anatolian tableland to the invasion of Turkish tribes.
+While the Sultanate of Rum was established on most of the central tableland, its eastern part was split into small principalities: the Danishmends ruled Kayseri while the Menguceks founded a principality to the east of Sivas.
 Divrigi was the main town of the Mengucek principality: its rulers had the Persian title of Shah.
 The inhabitants lived on a hill protected by walls and by a small fortress at its top.
 The residence of the shahs was outside the walls; there is no evidence left of their palace.
 In the area between the assumed location of that building and the old town they built many kumbets.

-Sahin Shah (Sitte Melik) Kumbet (1194-96)
+Sahin Shah (Sitte Melik) Kumbet (1194-1196)

 The finest kumbet of Divrigi has many points in common with similar mausoleums in Kayseri and its decoration does not depart from the Seljuk tradition which was characterized by very low reliefs.